escotoj/Search-Engine-MERN/README.md

 - apollo set up in server.js (used to call the typedef and resolvers)
 - schemas is created, index (filled), resolver and typedef are created
 - books schema is in user.js called in index.js
+- typedefs have been added based off User.js
+- resolvers are set up for function to be added